 Characteristic of ‘No Es Lo Que Has Pensado’

-Telling a story is an attempt of understanding the idea that the author tried to render using the particular shapes, colors and themes.
-Any picture has a plot, which can be either implicit as in the cases of pictures of landscapes or explicit, which is about No Es Lo Que Has Pansado.
+Telling a story is an attempt of understanding the idea that the author tried to render using particular shapes, colors, and themes.
+Any picture has a plot, which can be either implicit as in the cases of pictures of landscapes, or explicit, which is about No Es Lo Que Has Pansado.
 The plot is bound to a historical context, which is a challenging period of life for New York City because of drastic urban changes caused by multi-ethnic community displacement during the 1980s and 1990s (“Loisaida 1981 – 94”, n. d.).
 As a result, the presented story about the couple in love is an attempt of actualizing a historical context in a setting depicted by the author.
-Such actualization enhances the understanding of concepts presented by the author, his concerns and feelings.
+Such actualization enhances the understanding of concepts presented by the author, his concerns, and his feelings.

 It seems that each person can render the characterized artwork in one’s own way, which does not mean that there would be no similarities in different interpretations.
 The reason for this is that this picture does not represent abstract art, but gives concrete shapes and colors that make the depicted situation more vivid.
 For example, the pleased look of the man and the woman is difficult to interpret in another way than love or affection.
 At the same time, the setting of the story given by the artist is clearly suburbs because of the bloody-red and muddy brick wall that lacks any characteristics of architecture.
 Consequently, though the details of interpretations by other people may be different, the core idea of the picture would remain similar.

 Never too late to get it done by our prosWrite My Paper

 The title of the story is “A Touch of Happiness.”